 - Apathy, indifference, or pessimism

 Most of these symptoms wax and wane over a long period.
-Some people experience the symptoms of PAWS months after detoxing successfully.
+Some people experience the symptoms of post-acute withdrawal syndrome months after detoxing successfully.
 The negative symptoms of PAWS can also be triggered by environmental factors.
-People with untreated emotional issues, those living in stressful environments, and individuals who suffered from addiction for longer periods of time are more likely to develop post acute withdrawal syndrome.
+People with untreated emotional issues, those living in stressful environments, and individuals who suffered from addiction for longer periods of time are more likely to develop post-acute withdrawal syndrome.

 How Long Does Post-Acute Withdrawal Syndrome Last?

-The research on post acute withdrawal syndrome is relatively scarce, and there is no set timeline for how long PAWS lasts.
+The research on post-acute withdrawal syndrome is relatively scarce, and there is no set timeline for how long post-acute withdrawal syndrome lasts.
 Most sufferers report a range of timelines.
-For some, it lasts a few extra weeks after acute withdrawal.
+For some, post acute withdrawal syndrome lasts a few extra weeks after acute withdrawal.